-World Cup kits 2022: every shirt ranked
+World Cup kits 2022: Every shirt ranked

 50. Denmark (away)

-Rare that a team’s kit launch prompts actual news stories, but here is the exception to the case - Hummel’s toned-down Danish shirt which it says reflects its uneasiness with the country hosting this tournament.
+Rare that a team’s kit launch prompts actual news stories, but here is the exception: Hummel’s toned-down Danish shirt which it says reflects its uneasiness with the country hosting this tournament.

 “We support the Danish national team all the way, but that isn’t the same as supporting Qatar as a host nation,” said a statement.
 “While we support the Danish national team all the way, this shouldn’t be confused with support for a tournament that has cost thousands of people their lives.”
 Which, you know, fair enough, if you ignore the Ian Hislop to Gary Neville riposte - there is another option: simply don’t get involved.